 And now the badge was whole again.
 They both realized what it meant at the same time, and it was too much.
 Nihlus averted his eyes, and Saren turned to close to box.
 He put it back into the sanctuary and fixed the panel over it.

-Not that Nihlus was particularly interested in going through Saren’s stuff so soon after his last raid, but there was one thing he had to know.
+Not that Nihlus was particularly interested in going through Saren’s things so soon after his last raid, but there was one thing he had to know.

-He stood in front of the cabin door for a long time.
+He stood in front of the cabin door for a long time before trying the entry code.
 This was to decide it all: had he really fixed it?

-Finally, he entered the old entry code with a trembling hand.
+He entered the code.
 And the door swished open.

-Nihlus stood there, smiling, blinking the happy haze out of his eyes.
-He went in, then, and felt between the mattress and the bulkhead.
-But no, Saren hadn’t hidden any porn there in the meantime.
+Nihlus smiled, blinking the happy haze out of his eyes.
+He went in, then, and felt between the mattress and the bulkhead… but no, Saren hadn’t hidden any porn there in the meantime.
 Nihlus chuckled and sat on the floor, leaning against the bed, crest resting on Saren’s pillow.
 There was something about the cabin.
 It was a good place.
 He simply liked being there.

-When he awoke in the dense darkness some hours later, he had no idea where he was.
-But then he heard soft snoring somewhere up and to his right, and discovered there was a pillow under his head and a blanket over his body.
+When he awoke, he had no idea where he was.
+But then he heard soft snoring somewhere up and to his right and discovered that there was a pillow under his head and a blanket over his body.
 He started weaving an elaborate fantasy about ravishing Saren in his sleep, but then he drifted away.
-He had a dream in which he was a little boy again, and hurried behind Father’s long steps.
-Father took him with his strong arms and lifted him up on a tall crate.
-Nihlus held onto Father’s shoulders and looked into his eyes.
+In the dream, he was a boy again, and he hurried behind Father’s long steps.
+Father took him with his strong arms and lifted him up on a tall crate, so they were of same height.
+Nihlus looked into Father’s eyes.
 They were made of silver.